mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ### Controlled sort model

-Use the `sortModel` prop to control the sorting rules applied on the rows.
+Use the `sortModel` prop to control the state of the sorting rules.

 You can use the `onSortModelChange` prop to listen to changes in the sorting rules and update the prop accordingly.